Altinn/altinn-app-texts/README.md

-# altinn-texts
+# altinn-app-texts
-Microservice for reusable text resourcesæ
+Microservice for reusable text resources for Altinn 3 applications.